Despite history made at DNC, little mention of Harris' race and gender: ANALYSIS

 Speeches on the convention floor and chatter among attendees are littered with references to the fact that Vice President Kamala Harris, as a Black and South Asian woman, would make history behind the Resolute Desk.
 But most speakers' comments were mostly used to spark applause rather than form the core argument for why Harris should be elected, and the vice president herself completely avoided the topic in her own remarks Thursday.

-In a crowd peppered with suffragette-honoring white outfits, Harris walked out in all black.
+In a crowd peppered with suffragette-honoring white outfits, Harris walked out in a dark suit.
 And mostly, she opted to focus on her own biography and hammer away at former President Donald Trump, while boosting herself as a competent leader who will fight for Americans' priorities.

 A supporter of Democratic presidential candidate, U.S. Vice President Kamala Harris holds a sign during the final day of the Democratic National Convention, Aug.
 22, 2024, in Chicago.